climo-ai/climo-r/README.md

 ```

 Additionally, to use most of the climo R functions you will need to
-retrieve your API key from the climo.ai platform and set it in your R
+retrieve your API key from the clinicalmodels.io platform and set it in
-environment.
-After signing in at climo.ai, navigate to Home \> Profile
+your R environment.
+After signing in at clinicalmodels.io, navigate to
-and copy the API key.
-Then, run the following command in R to make your
+Home \> Profile and copy the API key.
+Then, run the following command in
-key available for the climo package:
+R to make your key available for the climo package:

 ``` r
 Sys.setenv('CLIMO_API_KEY' = '__your key__')